newscoop/newscoop-docs/cookbook/data_caching.rst

     $cacheId = 'our_unique_cache_id_for_this_data_set';
     $cacheService->delete($cacheId);

-if you want to clear whole driver cache, then just do:
+If you want to clear the whole driver cache, then just do:

 .. code-block:: php